How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 SSH Connection Refused or Timeout Errors

 If you can’t connect, don’t panic—check if SSH is actually running first.
 Run systemctl status sshd on the server (via your provider’s console).
 If it shows “inactive” or “failed”, restart it with systemctl start sshd.
 Timeouts usually mean a firewall is blocking port 22 or you’re connecting to the wrong IP.
-Double-check your server’s public IP address—it changes sometimes with certain Hostinger VPS plans.
+Double-check your server’s public IP address.

 Firewall Blocking Access to Services